MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/mobilefirst-server-using-scripts/index.md

                   <li><strong>ADMIN_SCHEMA_NAME - </strong>Your schema name for admin data.
 The default is MFPDATA.</li>
                   <li><strong>RUNTIME_DB_SRV_NAME - </strong>Your dashDB service instance name for storing runtime data.
 The default is the admin service name.</li>
                   <li><strong>RUNTIME_SCHEMA_NAME - </strong>Your schema name for runtime data.
 The default is MFPDATA.</li>
+                  <strong>Note:</strong> If your dashDB service instance is being shared by many users, make sure that you provide unique schema names.<br/>

               </ul>
               <h4>prepareserver.properties</h4>
               <ul>